Understanding Origin-based Sales Tax vs. Destination-based Sales Tax

 The Single Article Tax

 The final piece of the puzzle, which complicates things on paper, is Tiered Taxes.
-Meaning the combination of taxes changes based upon the selling price of a single article sold.
-For example, you sold a pump to a customer in in Tennessee.
-This customer will pay taxes different if the single article price is below $1,600 versus a single article cost between $1,600 and $3,200.
+This means the combination of taxes changes based on the selling price of a single article sold.
+For example, you sold a pump to a customer in Tennessee.
+This customer will pay taxes differently if the single article price is below $1,600 versus a single article cost between $1,600 and $3,200.

 Solution